copsTvFan/cops-episode-guide/readme.md

 - Kansas City, KS (5:12 PM Domestic Disturbance Call) A man wants to get his clothes and leave, but his wife won't let him.
 - Mesa, AZ (11:13 PM Domestic Disturbance Call) A man visits his kids and beats his ex and there is blood all over the walls and the woman says she is to blame.
 - Los Angeles, CA (4:33 PM Assault Call) A man and woman fight in the street and both get bloody and Tami turns blue.
-- Providence RI (10:03 Possible Stabbing Call) A man's wife is having sex with his mom and the mom stabs her son for trying to break it up.
+- Providence RI (10:03 PM Possible Stabbing Call) A man's wife is having sex with his mom and the mom stabs her son for trying to break it up.

 ### S16E40 / S16E41